Adarsh3315/HandTracking-BrightnessControlSystem/README.md

 ### **YouTube Demonstration**
 Check out the live demonstration of this program on YouTube:
 👉 [Hand Tracking & Brightness Control System Demo](https://youtu.be/XUucfJl2FaQ?si=-RBzqRg3SmLqhigq)

+## Contribution
+Feel free to fork the repository, submit issues, or suggest improvements.
+Contributions are always welcome!

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Developed by **A&J** as part of the Multimodal System.